sameersheikh2/NamasteReact/Assignment_4/theory.md

 - virtual DOM is a virtual representation of the DOM tree that react uses to compare and render changes.

 # what is reconciliation in react?

+- reconciliation is a process that React uses to compare and render changes between virtual dom.

+# What is React Fiber?

+- react fiber is a new reconciliation process that React uses to load components faster and smoother.

+# Why do we need a key in React?
+When do we need keys in React?

+ - React needs keys to identify what was changed, added or removed.
+We need keys in react when we create a list of elements.

+# Can we use the index as a key in react?

+ - React does not recommend using the index as a key as item order can be changed.
+When we don't have unique keys in lists so as a last resort we can use the index as the key.